will-o-the-wisp/MKS21X-Final-Project/README.md

 BC
   fix for wall detection, player starts at entrance, no longer flickers due to floor being drawn once, still lags for some reason probably need better screen work, also added get methods for exit and entrance

+1/15/19

+BC
+  Failed to find a reasonable fix for Screen

+1/16/19

+BC
+  More attempts at fixing Screen but failed.

+1/17/19

+BC
+  Tried making the screen only write one string for floor where the array is one string, still Failed

+1/18/19

+BC
+  Reverts and fails, no progress and frustration

+1/19/19

+BC
+  Out all day

+1/20/19

+BC
+  Fever day, woozy after effects

+1/21/19

+BC
+  Screen works, except that the 2nd row of the array gets duplicated.
+Barely basic functionality, so not sure how the game is going to be.